Political Science Optional Programs

 - Timely & in-depth evaluation of answer copies with micro & macro level feedback.

-- The faculty will evaluate answer sheets and will have one-to-one interaction with students.
+- The faculty will evaluate answer sheets and will have one-to-one interactions with students.

 - Students taking admission will be added to the Private Telegram Group where they can always remain in touch with faculty.